'}}

 It’s important to highlight that her martyrdom wasn't just about her death, but also the courage and conviction she displayed in the face of certain death.
 Her strength and devotion catalyzed her sainthood, making her a symbol of fortitude and piety within the Catholic Church.
 Saint Wiborada was formally canonized in 1047, more than a century after her martyrdom.

-See also Thomas Becket
+See also Agathius

 In conclusion, Saint Wiborada's martyrdom occurred in a period of intense political and religious changes.
 She is remembered not only for her tragic death but also for her unwavering dedication to her faith and the protection of knowledge contained within the monastery.